dxktw/interests/README.md

-# CarouselDemo
+# Interests

 ![Interests](https://github.com/RedisMadani/Interests/assets/136177376/497b6abf-318e-4d16-a5bd-8dbfff18ddc6)

 ## Description

-CarouselDemo is a Swift app that showcases a carousel view implemented using UICollectionView.
+Interests is a Swift app that showcases a carousel view implemented using UICollectionView.
 The layout of the carousel is refactored using the UIScrollView protocol, providing a flexible and customizable user interface.
 Additionally, a blur effect view is utilized to enhance the visual experience.

 ## Features